SEC talks on Nasdaq failure to focus on backing up system

-NEW YORK (Reuters) - Federal regulators and stock exchange executives are likely to focus on the stock quotes processor behind Nasdaq’s trading halt last month, but a quick resolution of system outages or market weak spots at the meeting on Thursday is unlikely.
+NEW YORK, Sept 11 (Reuters) - Federal regulators and stock exchange executives are likely to focus on the stock quotes processor behind Nasdaq’s trading halt last month, but a quick resolution of system outages or market weak spots at the meeting on Thursday is unlikely.

 The outage was the latest of recent technological failures to hit the U.S. stock market.
 While none were related, they have raised questions about the system’s fragility and the risks they pose.